-Staff Response: In addition to absorbing stormwater, planting strips also aide in beautification of streetscapes.
-As seen on Sheet AS-003 and L-2, the applicant is proposing landscaped features along the frontages of North Pioneer Street and North Shore Drive, but staff are unable to accurately discern the details of the landscaping proposed.
+Recommended FINDING for approval: In addition to absorbing stormwater, planting strips also aide in beautification of streetscapes.
+As seen on Sheet AS-003 and L-2, the applicant is proposing landscaped features along the frontages of North Pioneer Street and North Shore Drive.
 Consistent with the improvements, as seen in the Lowell Downtown Master Plan, North Pioneer Street will have a 4' planting strip.
 Other landscaping improvements are proposed along North Shore Drive, but a planting strip is not being required by the City.